Grace Nweke

-Grace Nweke (born February 7, 2002) is a New Zealand netball international.
-She first competed for New Zealand in September 2021.
+Grace Nweke (born February 7, 2002) is a New Zealand netball international, who plays for the New South Wales Swifts in the Suncorp Super Netball.
+She was part of the New Zealand team which won gold at the 2026 Commonwealth Games.

 Early life

-Grace Nweke was born in Auckland on 7 February 2002, to parents who emigrated to New Zealand from Nigeria.
-She has a twin brother and four other siblings.
-Her parents initially left Nigeria to go to South Korea, before settling in Auckland in the 1990s.
+Grace Nweke was born in Auckland on 7 February 2002, to Chidinma and Fortune Nweke who were both born and raised in Nigeria.
+Her parents were living in South Korea when in 2000 they decided to emigrate to New Zealand, settling in Auckland.
+She has a twin brother and four other siblings, two of which are also twins.
 She attended ACG Sunderland from years 9 to 10 then transferred to Avondale College.
 At Avondale College she competed in high jump events as well as netball.
 Nweke is studying for a Bachelor of Commerce degree in information systems and marketing at the University of Auckland.

-Playing career
+Club career

 Northern Mystics

 Nweke joined the Northern Mystics for the 2019 ANZ Premiership season, while she was still at school.
 Initially recruited to be a training partner she was rapidly promoted to being a full-time member of the Mystics squad.
 In 2021 she set a new ANZ Premiership scoring record, scoring 852 goals from 951 attempts and scoring 50 or more goals in 12 of the Mystics' 16 games.
 Her performances inevitably brought her to the attention of the national selectors, who selected her initially for the Under-21 side and then for the full 2021-22 New Zealand squad.

 Nweke missed four matches of the 2022 ANZ Premiership season due to an ankle injury; she was cleared to play the Grand Final but the Northern Mystics were defeated by the Northern Stars Nweke was sidelined once again half way through the 2024 ANZ Premiership season with a knee injury.